RussellHankins/websocket-chat-server/README.md

 		If status == 2, only return users that are logged off.
 		If status == 3, return both users logged in and users logged off.
 		Returns a users message or an error.
-	joinchatroom(messageid,chatroomid,leave_other_chatrooms,answerhashed,server_password)
+	joinchatroom(messageid,chatroomid,leave_other_chatrooms,answerhashed)
-		Joins a chatroom. server_password is for secure chatrooms.
+		Joins a chatroom.
 Answerhashed is required for chatrooms with question/answers.
-		server_password is required the server password was used when the chatroom was added.
 		If leave_other_chatrooms is not zero then any other chatrooms are left.
 	leavechatroom(messageid,chatroomid)
 		Leaves a chatroom.
 Returns a userleftchatroom message or an error.